enricorizzi-cmd/MagSuite/README.md

 npm run audit:render
 ```

-At runtime, a non‑sensitive config check is available at `/health/config` (only flags, no secret values).
+At runtime, a nonâ€‘sensitive config check is available at `/health/config` (only flags, no secret values).

 ## Usage